Updated on 08 October 2020

 We know that older people, especially those aged 70 or older, are particularly vulnerable to this virus.
 Residents in our centres are generally far younger.
 We have gone further than the HSE guidelines by implementing cocooning measures for all those aged 65 years or older.

 In terms of medically vulnerable residents, the Department of Justice and Equality does not hold medical information related to our residents due to doctor-patient confidentiality.
 For this, we are reliant on the HSE as the healthcare providers which are examining this matter in conjunction with GPs.
 At the same time to speed up the process, the HSE has set up a dedicated email address where residents can disclose serious medical illnesses directly in confidence to a clinician to see if they require cocooning.
-All residents with serious medical conditions identified to us by the HSE have now been cocooned.
+All residents advised to the Department as having a medical illnesses that requires cocooning have now been cocooned due to their particular vulnerability to this virus.

 Healthcare Workers availing of DP services